2018 Milk Quality Awards

 Ms Davis said the awards were a unique collaboration across the industry to recognise high-achieving farmers.

 Data for the Australian Milk Quality Awards is supplied to Dairy Australia by dairy companies across the country and to be eligible, dairy farms must have data for a minimum of nine months in a calendar year.
-Monthly averages are then used to calculate the annual average BMCC for each farm and the winners are those 5% of farms with the lowest BMCC.
+Monthly averages are then used to calculate the annual average BMCC for each farm and the winners are that 5% of farms with the lowest BMCC.